arangodb/docs/3.5/indexing-ttl.md

 Introduction to TTL (time-to-live) Indexes
 ------------------------------------------

-The TTL index provided by ArangoDB is used for removing expired documents from a collection.
+The TTL indexes provided by ArangoDB can be used for removing expired documents from a collection.

 The TTL index is set up by setting an `expireAfter` value and by selecting a single